 - Al-Rahman (the Merciful)

 Since the beginning of mankind, Allah has sent a long line of prophets, starting with the Prophet Adam (the father of all mankind) and ending with the Prophet Muhammad, the last of all prophets.
-This long sequence also included all the prophets of the children of Israel and the five most important messengers, each of whom had a significant message to convey.
+This extended sequence also included all the prophets of the children of Israel and the five most essential messengers, each of whom had an important message to convey.
 These include Noah, Abraham, Moses, Jesus, and Muhammad (blessings of Allah and peace be upon them).

 Read also: Why is Abraham called The Father of Faith?

 Allah is the god of Muslims who wants people to believe in Him, be kind to each other, help, and live in peace with each other.
 For this to work, the Qur’an also contains instructions on how people should treat each other and how they should live.